MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 style EarlyPhase fill:#def,stroke:#aac
 ```

-**Ownership transfers**: the `transferOwnership` and `receiveOwnership` methods are explained in the [transferring data across owners](#transferring-data-across-owners) section.

-!!! tip Do not access `props` in property initializers.
-    Props are not yet initialized when property initializers run.
-The correct way is to initialize in `preStart` or `start`:
+!!! warning Property initializers run before `props` are available.
     ```typescript
-    // ❌ Don't do this
-    class BadComponent extends Component<typeof BadComponent> {
+    // ❌ Incorrect: Props not available during initialization class BadComponent extends Component<typeof BadComponent> {
-      private color = this.props.color // Props not available yet.
-Throws!
+        private color = this.props.color  // Will throw an error!
     }

-    // ✅ Do this instead - initialize in preStart
+    // ✅ Correct: Initialize in preStart
     class GoodComponent extends Component {
         private color: Color = new Color(0, 0, 0)  // Default value if needed

         override preStart() {
-        // Safe to use props here
+            this.color = this.props.color  // Safe to access props here
-        this.color = this.props.color
         }
     }
     ```

-!!! tip Do not override the `constructor`.
+!!! warning Do not override the component constructor.
-    The Component base class handles critical initialization.
-Overriding the constructor can break this setup.
-Instead use property initializers for data (but don't use `props` in them; `props` are not available until `preStart`), `start()` for initialization behavior, and `preStart()` to [register for events](#sending-and-receiving-events).

-!!! bug Subscriptions are not automatically cleaned up during script restarts.
-    When restarting the world in the editor, [subscriptions](#sending-and-receiving-events) can stay running which can lead to weird behavior if you start the world immediately after stopping.
-One way around this is to manually discard subscriptions in `dispose()`.
-    ```typescript
-    import { Component, CodeBlockEvents } from 'horizon/core'

-    class ExampleComponent extends Component {
-      private subscriptions: Subscription[] = []

-      override preStart() {
-        this.subscriptions.push(this.connectCodeBlock(
-          this.entity,
-          CodeBlockEvents.OnPlayerEnterWorld,
-          player => console.log(player.name.get())
-        ))
-      }

-      override dispose() {
-        this.subscriptions.forEach(sub => sub.unsubscribe())
-      }
-    }
-    ```

-#### Auto-Restart on Script Edit
+     The base Component class handles critical setup that could break if the constructor is overridden.
+So, instead:
+      - Use property initializers for data (without accessing props)
+      - Use `preStart()` for event registration
+      - Use `start()` for initialization behavior

 ### Sending and Receiving Events

 a few notes but link to the events section

+**Event Registration**:
+- **Always register event listeners in `preStart()`**
+- **Never register events in `start()`**

+This ensures all listeners are ready before any events are emitted.

+#### Event Emission
+- **Only emit events in `start()`**
+- **Never emit events in `preStart()`**

+This guarantees that all potential listeners have been registered before any events are sent.

 ### Converting Between Components and Entities